edmundchase/edmundchase/README.md

 - 👋 Hi, I’m @edmundchase
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning to become a web stack developer.
+- 🌱 I’m currently learning to become a full stack developer.
 - 💞️ I’m looking to collaborate and also learn more.
 - 📫 How to reach me, with my email address- okolokenechukwu222@gmail.com